In This Article

 You can think of decking as the foundation of your roofing system.
 Also called sheathing, this connects your roof with the underlying structure of your home.
 For example, if you have a shingle roof, then your decking is what your shingles are adhered to.

 And while it’s easy to imagine that decking is a “set it and forget it” kind of thing, nothing could be further from the truth.
 Over time, water can make its way past your roofing system and get to your decking, usually through damaged shingles or clogged gutters.
-If this happens, the material (usually wood post a tree service) can rot, which can destabilize your entire roofing system.
+If this happens, the material (usually wood post a tree service post a tree service post a tree service) can rot, which can destabilize your entire roofing system.

 CLASSIC ROOFING – FAMILY OWNED AND SERVING THE COMMUNITY FOR OVER 20 YEARS